kvutien/DApp-MultiPage-Template/README.md

 ### DApp-MultiPage-Template ###
 >A template for Ethereum-based  DApp.

+Forked from [https://github.com/pankeshpatel/DApp-MultiPage-Template](https://github.com/pankeshpatel/DApp-MultiPage-Template), January 12, 2021.
+It has the same folder structure as [kickstarter](https://github.com/far1s/ethereum-kickstarter), it is a coincidence?
+It is probably derived from the other and modified, because its last date is later.
+To be analysed to understand how to use `Factory` design pattern and ERC-721 Non Fungible Tokens.
+It uses React.
+It has not been touched since 2 years.

 ### A  directory layout

 - `components`              --  common UI components of a web page such as header, footer